NAD+ and Cellular Ageing

 ALCOHOL

 Alcohol metabolism requires NAD+ as a coenzyme to convert ethanol into acetaldehyde(6).
 When we consume alcohol, NAD+ is utilised in this conversion process, which leads to a decrease in its availability for other cellular functions(7) – one of the reasons our energy can be so poor the day after.
-The metabolism of alcohol also generates reactive oxygen species (ROS), which can cause oxidative stress and inflammation, which further deplete NAD+ levels, accelerating ageing(7)
+The metabolism of alcohol also generates reactive oxygen species (ROS), which can cause oxidative stress and inflammation, which further deplete NAD+ levels, accelerating ageing(7).

-A Holistic Approach To Restoring NAD+
+A Holistic Approach To Boost NAD+

 SUPPLEMENTATION